Elan456/Stacks/README.md

 # Stacks

-A stack is a linear collection of tiles.
+A stack is a linear collection of tiles that interact with each other to do stuff.

+Tiles do things when they are activated depending on their type and point.

-The flow of the program is completly dictated by the use of activators.
+The flow of the program is completely dictated by the use of activators.
 When a tile is activated, it will be assigned an activation moment which describes the cycle on which that tile will do something.

 If no tiles are activated, the program ends because tiles are needed to activate other tiles.

-To start the program, initilization tiles `.` are used to activate the first tiles.
-They are destroyed after start.
+To start the program, initialization tiles `.` are used to activate the first tiles.
+They are destroyed after start, leaving activators with the duty of keeping the program running until what's desired is done.

 ## First program

 ```
 .>/|||<
 ```
-On start, the `.` is used to activate the `>`, then the `.` is removed
+On start, the `.` is used to activate the `>`, then the `.` is removed.

 Cycle 0:
 ```
 >/|||<
 ```
-Because of the initilization activator, the `>` has an activation moment for cycle 1.
+Because of the initialization activator, the `>` has an activation moment for cycle 1.
 So, on cycle 1, `>` will activate everything to the right of it, including the killer `/` and the activator `<`.